jl02142/OrthoRefine/README.md

 The support script, [download_ft_fafiles.sh](https://github.com/jl02142/OrthoRefine/blob/main/download_ft_fafiles.sh), may be run independently to download the fasta and feature tables files.

 ### Runtime parameters (window size & synteny ratio)
 To determine default parameters, we evaluated different combinations of window size and synteny ratio using average max number of orthologous genes (AMNOG) represented in a single SOG (syntenous ortholog group).
 We reccomend using a smaller window size (default 8) and higher synteny ratio (default 0.5), espically for closely related genomes; a larger window or lower synteny ratio may be better suited as the evolutionary distance of the genomes increases.
-Users may view the AMNOG for their dataset on predetermined combinations of window size and synteny ratio by not providing the window size and synteny ratio at runtime.
+Users may view the AMNOG for their dataset on predetermined combinations of window size and synteny ratio by setting the runtime option --run_combo to 1 (Calculating the AMNOG is a parallelized process that is currently memory intensive.
+OrthoRefine will return the killed error if the memory of the system is exceeded).

 Additional runtime parameters are --input, the user created input file, and --OF_file, the output from OrthoFinder.